State-domain Change Point Detection for Nonlinear Time Series Regression: Simulation Study

 \item Model D:

 \item Model E:

 \end{itemize}

-At nominal significant levels $\alpha=0.05$ and $0.1$, the simulated Type I error rates are reported in Tables \ref{T1}--\ref{T2} for the null hypothesis $H_0$ of Model A and Models B--E, respectively.
-To measure the nonlinear dependence, we will employ the auto distance correlation function (ADCF) proposed by \citet{zhou2012measuring}.
-In Table \ref{T1}, we show the first order of ADCF (denoted by $\mathcal{R}(1)$) for Model A, while for Model E the first order and the seventh order of ADCF are listed in Table \ref{T2} when sample size $n=500$.
-One can see that the performances of our bootstrap are reasonably accurate for different sample sizes for all the models.
-When the sample size increases, the simulated Type I errors are relatively close to the nominal levels $\alpha$ when the process has weak dependence.
+Note that the regression functions $\mu(\cdot)$ in Models A--E are all continuous.
+At nominal significance levels $\alpha=0.05$ and $0.1$, the simulated Type I error rates for sample sizes $n=200, 500$ and $800$ are reported in Tables \ref{T1}--\ref{T2} for Model A and Models B--E, respectively.
+To measure the strength of the nonlinear temporal dependence, we will employ the auto-distance correlation function (ADCF) investigated in \cite{zhou2012measuring}.
+In Table \ref{T1}, we illustrate the first order ADCF (denoted by $\mathcal{R}(1)$) for Model A. Meanwhile, for Model E the first order and the seventh order ADCF are listed in Table \ref{T2}.
+One can see that the performance of our testing procedure is reasonably accurate for different sample sizes across the models and the accuracy improves as the sample size increases.
 On the other hand, from Table \ref{T1}, we find that as the dependence of the process becomes stronger, the type I errors tend to be less accurate, but are still in a reasonable range.

-\subsection{Power of hypothesis testing.}
+\subsection{Power of hypothesis testing}